February-August 2018 Monthly Wrap-Up: Books & Freelance WorkMonthly Wrap-Ups, Updates · September 19, 2018, Wednesday

 - My psychotherapist and a psychotherapy book helped me find the right diagnosis for my condition: it’s not an Asperger’s Syndrome as we suspected, but High Sensitivity.
 I’m an HSP.
 I’m trying to find a good neurologist to see before the year ends because I want to find some kind of ‘fix’ for my sensory processing issues (if there’s any; I hope there is…)

-Apart from one book in February that I read for my first The Books Brothers monthly challenge, I haven’t read a lot (of finished a book anyway) until May, which was the month when my reading muse woke up again and pushed me to read more.
+Apart from one book in February that I read for my first The Books Brothers monthly challenge (note: this is an Italian group), I haven’t read a lot (or finished a book anyway) until May, which was the month when my reading muse woke up again and pushed me to read more.

 What a nice sensation!
 I had missed it. 🙂